-- A. Effective the first pay period following ratification of this Agreement by the Legislature and CAPS, an employee who meets the below criteria shall be compensated with Alternate Range 40 pay (AR 40). - B. Alternate Range 40 Criteria:

-Range B. This range shall apply to incumbents in positions approved by the California Department of Human Resources staff as having regular, direct responsibility for work supervision, on-the-job training, and work performance evaluation of at least two (2) inmates, wards, or resident workers who substantially replace civil service employees for a total of at least 173 allocated hours of inmates', wards', or resident workers' time per pay period.

-C. Any Unit 10 classifications may be considered for AR 40 compensation.
+- A. An employee who meets the below criteria shall be compensated with Alternate Range 40 pay (AR 40). - B. Alternate Range 40 Criteria: - Range B. This range shall apply to incumbents in positions approved by the California Department of Human Resources staff as having regular, direct responsibility for work supervision, on-the-job training, and work performance evaluation of at least two (2) inmates, wards, or resident workers who substantially replace civil service employees for a total of at least 173 allocated hours of inmates', wards', or resident workers' time per pay period. - C. Any Unit 10 classifications may be considered for AR 40 compensation. - D. Effective the first day of the pay period following ratification, the State agrees to eliminate the AR-40 provision of the Agreement for Unit 10 employees who work at an institution for the California Department of Corrections and Rehabilitation (CDCR) in the classifications of Associate Hazardous Materials Specialist (Class Code 3528) and Senior Hazardous Material Specialist (Technical) (Class Code 3527). - The salary for these Unit 10 employees of the Unit 10 employees in CDCR who are at Range A (status range) will be changed to Range B. It is understood by the parties that Unit 10 employees in these classifications at an institution of the CDCR who receive Range B pay will continue to be expected to supervise inmate/wards workers. - 2.
+In accordance with the California Code of Regulations, Title 2, Section 427, for the purposes of salary calculations and comparisons for transfers, the maximum rate used is the lowest range which is the status Range A. - E. Disputes regarding this section are grievable to the fourth step (CalHR level) of the grievance procedure as outlined in Article 9.